 Despite all of these things we are attempting but we are not close to being fossil fuel free nor stopping overreach.
 This is very discouraging.
 It is obvious to me that we cannot resist the temptation of fossil fuels and its high energy availability.
 Looking on the internet I see that the use of fossil fuels is only increasing in the world and there is very little hope of changing that. (overshoot)

 In our current society moving from fossil fuels and curbing overreach is basically not possible.
 In order to be fossil fuel free, our oil and flour output would be only a small fraction of what we do today.
 Our property taxes would go up four times if we do not have at least $7000 gross income from the farm in a year.
 We could not deliver anything unless to close neighbours with bikes or the horses.
-Farming today as I see it has no way of being fossil fuel free and only increases our overreach but a reasonable look into the future will show that there is a very soon end to fossil fuels, electricity, computers, and our modern lifestyle.
+Farming today as I see it has no way of being fossil fuel free and only increases our overreach but a reasonable look into the near future will show that there is a very soon end to fossil fuels, electricity, computers, and our modern lifestyle.

-As long as I am able I will continue to live our farm life and most of all enjoying the many benefits of this lifestyle.
+As long as I am able I will continue to live on our farm life and most of all enjoying the many benefits of this lifestyle.

 So what else can I do?
-First if we grow all of our own sunflower, camelina, flax and hemp seeds the cost of production will be much lower but the cost of labour could be high unless we work s a community that is self sufficient in food, water, shelter and heat.
+First if we grow all of our own sunflower, camelina, flax and hemp seeds the cost of production will be much lower but the cost of labour could be high unless we work as a community that is self sufficient in food, water, shelter and heat.
 Not sure how we will get our flour and oils to our customers without our diesel delivery vehicle but I should see if our local grocery store would carry our products and I could do a mailing in our local village to see if anyone would like our oils and flour.